celestiaorg/celestia-node/node/tests/README.md

 ## Concenptual overview
 Each of the test scenario requires flexibility in network topology.
-The user can define the neccessary amount of each types of nodes and be able to control each of them.
+The user can define the necessary amount of each type of node and be able to control each of them.
 The below diagram provides more visual clarity of what can be done
 ![test swamp overview](./swamp/img/test_swamp.svg)